ci4rail/go-template/README.md

 a go-template project

 The project uses `make` to make your life easier.
-If you're not familiar with Makefiles you can take a look at [this quickstart guide](https://makefiletutorial.com).

 Whenever you need help regarding the available actions, just use the following command.